 To cut through the clutter, I recommend FlexJobs.

-Some time back, I had an hour-long talk with FlexJobs CEO, Sara Sutton Fell.
+Some time back, I had an hour-long talk with FlexJobs CEO, Sara Sutton.
 She has a personal story that translates into a passion for people looking for a calmer work life.
-She’s all about offering viable job options with integrity.
-More recently, I interviewed her to get her current comments about flexible work opportunities.
+Sara is all about offering viable job options with integrity.

 Her team searches the web for you and hand-screens the telecommuting, part-time and free-lance jobs they find—throughout the US and beyond—checking the legitimacy of the employer and the posting.